 The Short Stack exhaust is available for all Pipers, Grummans, & Cessna 172 and 177s.
 For Pipers and Grummans, there is no performance loss from the use of the short stack as that system's design is of the same length as the original classic.
 We were able to find an engineering solution to routing as much of that tubing inside the aircraft cowling as possible.

-For C172 and C177, the Cessna short stack comes out of the cowling at exactly the same angle, length and diameter as the stock exhaust.
-As it is a shorter length than the ideal tuned length, the average Cessna sees only about 80% of the improved benefits as compared to the Classic original exhaust.
+For C172 and C177 aircraft only, the Cessna short stack comes out of the cowling at exactly the same angle, length and diameter as the stock exhaust.
+As it is a shorter length than the ideal tuned length, the average Cessna sees only about 90% of the improved benefits as compared to the Classic original exhaust.
 If the look of the exhaust was a concern and you don't want to squeeze every ounce of power out of the exhaust, then we recommend the short stack.
 If, on the other hand, you want to have maximum gain for the exhaust, then the Classic is the only way to go.
 Key differences between the Classic system on a C172 are listed as follows:

-C172 RPM gain on the ground with classic: 75 RPM; With short stack :69 RPM
+C172 RPM gain on the ground with classic: 75 RPM; With short stack: 69 RPM

 C172 gain in average rate of climb with classic: 225 FPM; With short stack: 200 FPM